bingeboy/vim101/README.md

 Elvis is a clone of Vim for Unix.
 So dude its there.

 ##Flavors of Vim
-GVim ~ Mac Vim the same thing just not bound to a terminal session.
+* GVim ~ Mac Vim the same thing just not bound to a terminal session.

-vim-gnome        # GUI version for Gnome vim-gtk          # GUI version for GTK vim              # terminal version vim-perl         # terminal version with perl bindings vim-python       # terminal version with python bindings vim-ruby         # terminal version with ruby bindings vim-tiny         # lightweight terminal version
+* vim-gnome      # GUI version for Gnome
+* vim-perl       # terminal version with perl bindings
+* vim-python       # terminal version with python bindings
+* vim-ruby         # terminal version with ruby bindings
+* vim-tiny         # lightweight terminal version

 ###Benefits:
-Vim is superior for text manipulation
+* Vim is superior for text manipulation
-Supported by a large community you can avoid using the mouse integrated in a command line work flow
+* Supported by a large community
+* you can avoid using the mouse
+* integrated in a command line work flow
-Has been tested and optimized for years
+* Has been tested and optimized for years

 ###Problems
-The default vanilla setup makes Vim terrifying for new users.
+* The default vanilla setup makes Vim terrifying for new users.
-Learning curve can feel substantial
+* Learning curve can feel substantial

-###How to get started

-First lean how to insert.
-Then learn how to go between insert mode, normal mode, command mode.
-ESC if your best friend
-Dont be scared
-Think out the actions you want to make
-Don't heavily rely on the arrow keys. you will hit many servers where these are disabled, in fact if you take a Vim course in school this is one of the points they touch on over and over again Start out slow
-Make a cheat sheet

-#####Key Strokes
-i
-I
-a
-A
-cc
-y
-dd -
-dNUM
-:NUM
+LINK TO CHAPTER 1 HERE

 ###.vimrc
 Loaded when Vim starts.